sonia-huynh/BookBound/README.md

 BookBound is a personal book review and rating app similar to Goodreads just without the social aspect 🤭.
-I am currently building this app because I love to read and review books and as a perk I can also consolidate my learning on using external APIs and how to build a fullstack web app from scratch.
+I built this app because I love to read and review books and as a perk I can also consolidate my learning on using external APIs and how to build a fullstack web app from scratch.

 ### ✅ Features I currently have:
 * User can search up any book they want in the search bar